MinSungJe/MinRecord/instructions.md

 ### A general arrangement of writing

-Organize the contents of the voice recording as a whole.
-If necessary, you can use the subheading using ### in the Markdown format.
+Organize the contents of the voice recording as a whole. you can use the subheading using ### in the Markdown format.

 ### Summary of the text

-Based on the organized content of the article, it is summarized in a good way.
-If necessary, you can use the subheading using ### in the Markdown format.
+Based on the organized content of the article, it is summarized in a good way. you can use the subheading using ### in the Markdown format.

 ### A key sentence